ianblenke/immutable-infrastructure-persistence/immutable-infrastructure-persistence.md

 * Dependency on systemd. **Everyone loves systemd**
 * Fleet versions younger than 0.7.4 or so get confused as to the actual state of the units
 * Fleet versions younger than 0.8.3 have "zombie units" that cannot be killed
-* Fleet 0.9.0 is promised to "fairly" spread units based on system load
+* Fleet still doesn't fairly spread units based on load

 --